BrandonJang/SC1015-Mini-Project-/README.md

 This is our mini project for our module **SC1015 Introduction to Data Science and Artificial Inteligence**.
 The dataset we are using is S&P 500.
 We chose this dataset to compare the accuracy of machine learning models and statistical analysis model in predicting stock prices.

 ## :chart_with_upwards_trend: Problem Statement
+Are we able to prove S&P 500 to be a reliable index to buy?
+Will predicting models justify the reliability?
+Whether stat model and ML model be better?

 ## :busts_in_silhouette: Our Team
 | Name | Parts Done | Github ID |